Owl (Winnie-the-Pooh): In the books

 Owl's first appearance was in the fourth chapter of the 1926 book Winnie-the-Pooh by A. A. Milne.
-Pooh was searching Eeyore's missing tail, and visited Owl's place.
+Pooh was searching for Eeyore's missing tail, and visited Owl's place.
 He had first unwittingly spotted a bell-rope, which looked suspiciously like Eeyore's tail, under which were two notices (which were written by Christopher Robin):"PLES RING IF AN RNSER IS REQIRD", and "PLEZ CNOKE IF AN RNSR IS NOT REQIRD".
 Pooh knocked on the door and pulled the bell-rope, and called out to Owl, "Owl!
 I require an answer!
 It's Bear speaking!"
 Owl, upon answering the door and hearing of Eeyore's missing tail, suggested putting up posters and offering a reward before asking what Pooh thought about his bell-rope.
 Owl told Pooh that he just came across it in the forest, and thought someone was living in a bush.
 He rang it a couple of times until it came off in his talons, and, thinking no one wanted it, took it home with him to use it as his bell-rope.
 Before Owl could continue, Pooh interrupted him, telling him that the bell-rope was indeed Eeyore's tail.
 They realised that Owl has taken Eeyore's tail by accident, and Owl gave it back to Pooh, who returned it to Eeyore, and Christopher Robin nailed it back on.
 In the sixth chapter, Pooh turns to Owl for help after accidentally eating all of the honey out of the honey jar he meant to give Eeyore for his Birthday.
 He showed Owl the empty honey jar, and asked Owl to write "A Happy Birthday" on it, and Owl, like Piglet did earlier in the chapter, asked Pooh if both he and Pooh give it to Eeyore "From both of us?".
 Pooh refused, and Owl, after washing the empty honey jar, however, instead wrote, "HIPY PAPY BTHUTHDTH THUTHDA BTHUTHDY" on it, apparently showing his own incompetence at spelling.
 Pooh brought Eeyore the honey jar, and Eeyore ended up being happy with this present.